1242035/spree/guides/src/content/developer/core/payments.md

 ## Overview

-Spree has a highly flexible payments model which allows multiple payment methods to be available during checkout.
+Viauco has a highly flexible payments model which allows multiple payment methods to be available during checkout.
 The logic for processing payments is decoupled from orders, making it easy to define custom payment methods with their own processing logic.

 Payment methods typically represent a payment gateway.
-Gateways will process card payments, and may also include non-gateway methods of payment such as Check, which is provided in Spree by default.
+Gateways will process card payments, and may also include non-gateway methods of payment such as Check, which is provided in Viauco by default.

-The `Payment` model in Spree tracks payments against [Orders](/developer/core/orders.html).
+The `Payment` model in Viauco tracks payments against [Orders](/developer/core/orders.html).
 Payments relate to a `source` which indicates how the payment was made, and a `PaymentMethod`, indicating the processor used for this payment.

 When a payment is created, it is given a unique, 8-character identifier.
 This is used when sending the payment details to the payment processor.
 Without this identifier, some payment gateways mistakenly reported duplicate payments.